DevRuto/osp-event-bot/README.md

 ## Admin commands

-- `/adminrole` - Set an administrator role to use admin commands
 - `/approvechannel` - Set the channel for submissions to be forwarded to for approval
+- `/signupchannel` - Set the channel to announce registered members
+- `/acceptedchannel` - Set the channel to announced approved submissions

+## Mod commands

 - `/create-event` `/edit-event` - Create/Edit an event
 - `/create-team` `/edit-team` - Create/Edit a team
+- `/activate-event` - Activate the event for team commands
 - `/register-team` - Register a team for an event

 ## Public commands